 Examples of how to be a good enabler

-Here are several scenarios where you can be a good enabler at work.
+Here are several scenarios how to be a good enabler at work.

 1. Building bridges

 Enablers at work aim to build bridges between their team and others.
 Cultivating cooperative relationships with stakeholders and peer groups allow employees to achieve goals quicker and easier.
-Some examples of how an enabler does this include:
+Some examples of how an enabler works include:

 - Asking for feedback to see how the team could improve.